HL7/davinci-dtr/input/pagecontent/formal_specification.md

 The EHR should be able to associate orders with the QuestionnaireResponses they pertain to by linking their FHIR IDs internally.
 This means that even if the ID of an order changes, the EHR should be capable of updating the QuestionnaireResponse to reference the new ID.
 This way, even if DTR receives the updated orders, it will still be able to search the EHR for the associated QuestionnaireResponse.

 The EHR is responsible for storing and updating the QuestionnaireResponse, as well as providing the user a way to choose sessions to relaunch.
-Additionally, the app context may need to be altered by the EHR to include relevant QuestionnaireResponses.
+Additionally, the EHR SHOULD pass the QR as a [SMART launch parameter](http://hl7.org/fhir/smart-app-launch/scopes-and-launch-context.html#app-launch-scopes-and-launch-context)

 The contents of the extension can be sent to the payer server using the [questionnaire-for-order operation](http://hl7.org/fhir/us/davinci-dtr/OperationDefinition/Questionnaire-for-Order).
 The payer server SHALL return a Questionnaire upon receiving a valid coverage and order.